top of page

 • Look for corrosion, rust, or gaps around reused flashing and vents

-• If your last roof install reused existing flashing or vents—common to reduce upfront costs—it’s especially important to have those areas inspected by year 5.
+• If your last roof install reused existing flashing or vents (common for reducing upfront costs) it’s especially important to have those areas inspected by year 5.
 Even durable metal flashing can corrode or loosen over time, and older sealants may fail, creating hidden weak spots that simple patch jobs might not fully address.

-• Many roofing warranties — both workmanship and manufacturer — can be voided if someone other than your original roofer modifies your roof.
+• Many roofing warranties (workmanship and manufacturer) can be voided if someone other than your original roofer modifies your roof.
 This includes solar panel installation or repairs!
 To protect your coverage, always contact your original roofer for any repairs.
 If they’re no longer in business, reach out to your shingle manufacturer, like CertainTeed.
 They can help connect you with a certified contractor to keep your warranty intact.

 Warranties: